ozone3950/lga1200-itx-buyers-guide/README.md

 # Midrange Boards
 These boards are for low-mid range CPUs such as the 10105F, 10400F, 10700F ect.
 They do not have CPU overclocking capabilities, since such CPUs won't either.
+This means that VRMs won't matter as much.
 However, they still do have XMP, so you are able to overclock your memory.

 # High End Boards